Taranis raises $20 million for AI-driven crop insights

 Taranis uses more than pics to make predictions.
 Its other data pipelines include drone imaging data, satellite imagery, a weather forecast model Schlam claims is 75 times more detailed than off-the-shelf solutions, and sensors.

 In that way, it’s not far removed from solutions like IBM’s Watson Agriculture — which leverage a combination of AI, internet of things (IoT), and cloud products to predict crop prices, combat pests, and more — and computer vision startups like Prospera and Arable.
-But Taranis claims to go deeper.
+But Taranis goes deeper.

 With the data in tow, Taranis’ AI can report plant population regardless of the growth stage of the crop and calculate plant emergence, row spacing, row length, canopy cover, plant height, stand height, tree diameter, and flower count.
 Moreover, it can detect when a weed emerges that constitutes a potential threat and automatically classify it and suggest tailored herbicide solutions.
 It can even calculate the amount of nutrients in vegetation, the water content in the soil, and plant temperature.

 Equally as robust as the system’s growth tracking is its disease analysis.
 Taranis’ models run in two modes: site-specific and regional.
 In the former, data is recorded in the field and takes into account scout reports, pesticide applications, and data from ground-level sensors, plus records in regional weather stations.
-In regional mode, it estimates the suitability of conditions of disease outbreak in the entire region (country, state, and region) and represents the potential risk using a heat map for the entire area.
+In regional mode, it estimates the suitability of conditions of disease outbreak in the entire area (country, state, and region) and represents the potential risk, using a heat map for the entire area.

 All those projections and more are delivered via mobile and web apps that prioritize crop regions for investigation and direct scouts to fill out crop-specific reports with photos, voice memos, and areas of interest farm managers can view and analyze in real time.
 From within the same apps, managers can designate tasks and activities for any field, categorize tasks, and assign those tasks to employees or view a history of tasks and current task status.